 |Mutual Funds - Load||$0 - Fees included in fund|

-With the emergence of smartphones, IPads, and other mobile devices, the need for a robust mobile platform is paramount and TD Ameritrade meets that need with a mobile website that allows clients to monitor their trades in real time as well as applications made for the latest mobile technology including the iPhone, iPad, Android, Blackberry, and Windows phone.
+With the emergence of smartphones, IPad’s, and other mobile devices, the need for a robust mobile platform is paramount and TD Ameritrade meets that need with a mobile website that allows clients to monitor their trades in real time as well as applications made for the latest mobile technology including the iPhone, iPad, and Android.

 Finally, like all brokers who have a large retail client base, TD Ameritrade has a full array of educational tools including webinars, community forums, and live workshops.
 All of these educational tools have options available for basic level investors all the way to experts.